ezwang/pennlabspractical/README.md

 ### API Responses

 API responses will return an appropriate HTTP response code with a JSON response.
+A minimum of the status code is given, along with any additional requested data.
 The status codes are listed below:

 <table>
   <tbody>